akerotic/akerotic/README.md

 Feel free to interact any time, i may be afk since im usually watching series / youtube or playing something so send me a whisper !
 Besides from the basic dni yall can interact just dont be extremely weird .
 If you don't get along with my friends i'll probably avoid you.
 I usually dont accept friend request if we didnt talk before, so please try to talk with me at least a little bit before adding me.
 In advance i am really awkward when it comes to interacting with people specially when im doing it alone, i ask you to be patient with me.

 My interests change really quick, right now im mostly hyperfixated with The Legend of Zelda.
-Others are Honkai star rail Doki Doki literal club Deltarune Overwatch and visual novels, RECOMMEND ME MORE
+Others are Honkai star rail Doki Doki literal club Deltarune Overwatch and visual novels, RECOMMEND ME MORE on my ata !!